Heliosphere – where the solar wind meets the interstellar medium

 Energetic neutral atoms (ENAs)

-Imaging the heliosphere using observations of ENA fluxes at 1 au on the IBEX mission allows for tracking the solar-cycle evolution of the heliosphere.
-The ENA flux maps show two sources having different geometric properties at the energies covered by the IBEX instruments.
-The globally distributed flux, which extends over the entire sky, originates mostly from the inner heliosheath.
+Imaging the heliosphere using observations of ENA fluxes at 1 au on the IBEX mission allows tracking the heliosphere’s solar-cycle evolution.
+The ENA flux maps show two sources having different geometric properties at the energies the IBEX instruments cover.
+The globally distributed flux extends over the sky and originates mostly from the inner heliosheath.
 The other source forms a narrow, almost circular structure called the IBEX ribbon.
 This feature was not expected before the IBEX mission launch.
 In my research, I develop methods to separate these two sources’ signals to enable individual interpretation of these observations.
 I also study the geometric properties of the ribbon to uncover its origin.

 Select publications: